 The bearings we spec are black oxide (to resist corrosion but maintain the high load rating of steel), full complement (there is no retainer so they have extra balls and a higher load rating), 100% fill (completely filled with grease means less room for moisture), and the seals are contact seals.
 The seals actually contact the groove on the race.
 This specification would not be ideal for a part like a hub where the friction needs to be as low as possible, but in a suspension application where the forces are high and the small amount of seal drag is acceptable, it provides better sealing of the bearing without any noticeable change to the suspension.

-The bearings in the frame are standard BB30 bearings, which can be found in just about any decent bike shop on the planet.
+We will soon have replacement bearings available in our webstore.
+In the mean time, in the unlikely event of a loss of cabin pressure, er, the unlikely event that you need to replace the bearings, procurement is easy.
+The size of the bearings in the frame are standard BB30 bearings, which can be found in just about any decent bike shop on the planet.
 The bearings in the swingarm are identical to very common skateboard and rollerblade wheel bearings, so all you need to do is put on your hoody and head to the closest skate shop where you’ll be able to find the bearings.

 We are going to stock the bearings in our online store should you need to replace them.
 Additionally, we will have a special bearing press tool for installation of the bearings in both the frame and swingarm.
 We will also have a bearing extraction tool available.
 You can remove and reinstall the bearings without these tools, but we highly recommend using our tools, it will make your life a lot easier, and you’ll have a lower probability of messing something up.
 The bearing press tool isn't done yet, but here's a Chris McNally artist's rendition of what it will look like.